ZiwenZhuang/NN_Learning/README.md

 # NN_Learning
 ## Idea
 * To learn existing neural network and put into practice on my own.
+* Considering some of the network codes are too complicated to understand, I implemented them only to make them work, by not efficient enough

 ## Prerequisites
 The scripts are run using python3.6.
 It is not garanteed that other version of python is able to run these.